 NIST is now offering a network time service to deliver UT1 time.
 For details about the UT1 server, please see the UT1 NTP Information page.

-The name of a positive leap second is 23:59:60, but systems that represent the current time as the number of seconds that have elapsed since some origin (NTP, for example) generally cannot represent that time.
-The next best thing is to add the extra leap second by stopping the clock for one second at 23:59:59, and that is what the NIST time servers do.
+The name of a positive leap second is 23:59:60, but digital time formats, which represent the current time as the number of seconds that have elapsed since some origin (NTP, for example), cannot represent that time.
+The NIST time servers add the extra leap second by stopping the clock for one second at 23:59:59.
 That is, they repeat the binary time equivalent of 23:59:59 twice, and the next second is second 0 of the following day.
 The time tag corresponding to23:59:59 is therefore ambiguous, since two consecutive seconds have that name.
-For example, it can be difficult to establish the time-ordering of events in the vicinity of a leap second, since the time 23:59:59.2 in the leap second occurred after 23:59:59.5 in the first second with that name.
+It can be difficult to establish the time-ordering of events in the vicinity of a leap second, since the time 23:59:59.2 in the leap second occurred after 23:59:59.5 in the first second with that name.
 A calculation of a time interval across the leap second has a similar ambiguity.
-There are no easy solutions to these ambiguities because the format of NTP messages does not have any means of distinguishing between the two seconds that have the same name.

-There are two ways of realizing the leap second that we see as incorrect:
+There are other ways of realizing the leap second:

-2) Some systems implement the leap second by a frequency adjustment that smears the leap second out over some longer interval.
+2) Some systems implement the leap second by a frequency adjustment that smears the leap second out over some longer interval either before or after the event.
 This has the advantage that the clock never stops or appears to run backward.
-However, it has both a time error and a frequency error with respect to legal UTC time during the adjustment period.
-To make matters worse, there is no universal way of realizing this idea, so that different systems that use this method may disagree during the adjustment period.
+However, it has both a time error and a frequency error with respect to legal UTC time during the adjustment period, which often extends for several hours.

 All NIST time services provide some advance notice of the leap second, but the details vary from one service to another.
 For example, the NIST digital telephone service (ACTS) provides advance notice from the start of the month in which the leap second will occur.
 The NIST NTP servers provide advance notice starting from 00:00 UTC on the last day of the month when the leap second will occur.